igoramadas/anyhow/README.md

 ## Options

-### appName: "Anyhow"
+### appName: string, _"Anyhow"_

-String, optional, the name of your app / tool / service.
+Optional, the name of your app / tool / service.

-### compact: true
+### compact: boolean, _true_

-Boolean, defines if messages should be compacted, so line breaks and extra spaces will be removed.
+Defines if messages should be compacted (remove line breaks and extra spaces, minify the JSON output, flatten arrays, etc).

-### errorStack: false

-Boolean, defines if stack traces should be logged with errors and exceptions.

-### levels: ["info", "warn", "error"]
+### levels: string[], _["info", "warn", "error"]_

-Array of string, defines which logging levels are enabled.
-Possible logging levels are ["info", "warn", "error"].
+Defines which logging levels are enabled.
+The standard logging levels are ["debug", "info", "warn", "error"].
+Debug should usually not be enabled in production.

-### maxDepth: 5
+### maxDepth: number, _5_

-Number, the maximum depth to reach when processing and logging arrays and objects.
+The maximum depth to reach when processing and logging arrays and objects.

-### levelOnConsole: false
+### levelOnConsole: boolean, _false_

-Boolean, if true it will prepend the log level (INFO, WARN, ERROR etc...) to the message on the console.
+If true it will prepend the log level (INFO, WARN, ERROR etc...) to the message on the console.

-### preprocessors: null
+### preprocessors: string / function[], _null_

-You can define a function(arrayOfObjects) that will be used to process arguments before generating the final log messages.
-This is useful if you want to change or remove information from objects, for instance you might want to obfuscate all `password` fields and mask `telephone` fields.
-The function can either mutate the arrayOfObjects or return the new arguments as a result.
+Array of preprocessors to be enabled, passed as functions or strings.
+Preprocessor functions should accept a single array containing the arguments to be parsed.
+The following built-in preprocessors strings are available:

+#### cleanup

+Cleanup the message output by removing non-relevant data from logged objects and replacing functions / custom objects with [Function] / [object Type] strings.

+#### friendlyErrors

+Extract the exception code, status and message instead of logging the full exception object.
+Supports axios and fetch exceptions out-of-the-box.

+#### maskSecrets

+Replace sensitive credentials with [***].
+The actual field names to be masked are set under the `preprocessorOptions`, see below.

 ### preprocessorOptions: object

 Additional options to be passed to the preprocessors:

+### clone: boolean, _true_

+Boolean, if set to false then objects will not be cloned before running the preprocessors.
+Only set to false if you are dealing exclusively with JSON data that can be mutated by the logger.

-#### errorStack: false
+#### errorStack: boolean, _false_

 Boolean, if set to true then exception stack traces will also be logged.

-#### maskedFields: array
+#### maskedFields: string[], _default below_

 Array of strings, property names that should be masked with the maskSecrets preprocessor.
+Defaults to:
-Defaults to: password, passcode, secret, token, accessToken, access_token, refreshToken, refreshToken, clientSecret, client_secret
+`password, passcode, secret, token, accessToken, access_token, refreshToken, refreshToken, clientSecret, client_secret`

-#### stringify: true

-Boolean, if set to false then objects will not be cloned before running the preprocessors.
-Only set to false if you are dealing exclusively with JSON data that can be mutated by the logger.

-#### uncaughtException: false
+#### uncaughtException: boolean, _false_

 Boolean, if true it will log uncaught exceptions to the console (and will NOT quit execution).

-#### unhandledRejections: false
+#### unhandledRejections: boolean, _false_

 Boolean, if true it will log uncaught exceptions to the console (and will NOT quit execution).

-#### separator: " | "
+#### separator: string, _" | "_

 String, defines the default separator between logged objects.
 For instance if you do a `info(123, "ABC")`, output will be "123 | ABC".